Frequently Asked Questions

 - What if I have additional questions about tuition or financial assistance?

-Tuition does not include a variety of incidental goods and services that may be provided to students including (but not limited to): Grades K – 6: Uniforms, overnight trips (grades 4-6), optional bus service, and lunch program.
-Grades 7-12: Books, optional bus service, school trips, retreats, bookstore items, lunch program, and athletic trips.
+Tuition does not include a variety of incidental goods and services that may be provided to students including (but not limited to): Grades K–5: Uniforms, overnight trips (Grades 4-5), bus service, and lunch program.
+Grades 6-12: Books, bus service, school trips, retreats, bookstore items, lunch program, and athletic trips.

 Each year, Brentwood School offers need-based financial assistance to make its educational experience accessible to qualified students.
-For information regarding financial assistance, please review this “Affording BWS” section or contact Zita Hernandez, Operations & Financial Assistance Coordinator, at (310) 889-2653 or email@example.com.
+For information regarding financial assistance, please review this “Affording BWS” section or contact Erika Murillo, Financial Assistance Coordinator, at (310) 889-2639 or firstname.lastname@example.org.

 The School’s Financial Assistance Committee is comprised of six members from various departments throughout school.
 The Committee considers numerous factors in determining need, such as the Parents’ Financial Statement, income tax returns, W-2’s, K-1’s, business tax returns, and short-term extenuating circumstances.